AIMUrban/SILO/README.md

 @inproceedings{sun2025silo,
-  title={SILO: Semantic Integration for Location Prediction with Large Language Models}, author={Sun, Tianao and Chen, Meng and Zhang, Bowen and Dai, Genan and Huang, Weiming and Zhao, Kai}, booktitle={Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining}, year={2025}
+  title={SILO: Semantic Integration for Location Prediction with Large Language Models}, author={Sun, Tianao and Chen, Meng and Zhang, Bowen and Dai, Genan and Huang, Weiming and Zhao, Kai}, booktitle = {Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V.2}, pages = {2756–2767}, year={2025}
 }